Smit-Kakadiya/Smit-Kakadiya/README.md

 ### Hello there!
 I'm Smit Kakadiya, An Enthusiastic Software Development Engineer from Surat, India.
 I have rich experience in web based application development.
-I love to talk with you about our unique.
+I would love to talk with you about our unique.

 <a href=http://www.facebook.com/Smit.Kakdiya> <img align="left" src="https://img.icons8.com/color/48/000000/facebook-new.png"></img></a>